gabledata/recap/SPEC.md

 This spec uses [YAML](https://yaml.org) to provide examples, but Recap's types are agnostic to the serialized format.
 Recap types may be defined in YAML, TOML, JSON, or any other compatible language.

+### What is Recap's Type Spec?

+Recap's type spec describes a data model that can model relation database schemas and RPC IDLs with minimal type coercion.
+It's similar to [Apache Arrow](https://arrow.apache.org/)'s [Schema.fbs](https://github.com/apache/arrow/blob/main/format/Schema.fbs) or [Apache Kafka](https://kafka.apache.org)'s [Schema.java](https://github.com/apache/kafka/blob/trunk/connect/api/src/main/java/org/apache/kafka/connect/data/Schema.java).

+### Why Does Recap Type Spec Exist?

+Data passes through web services, databases, message brokers, and object stores.
+Each system describes its data differently.
+Developers have historically written schema conversion logic and tooling for each system.
+Building custom logic and tooling for each system is inefficient and error-prone.
+Recap's type system describes these schemas in a standard data model so a single set of tools can be built to deal with the data.

+[Recap](https://github.com/recap-cloud/recap) uses this type system to:

+* Track and compare schemas: log and diff schemas.
+* Check schema compatibility: Validate that schemas are backward, forward, or fully compatible.
+* Transform schemas: intersect, union, and project schemas.
+* Transpile schemas: Convert between various IDLs and database DDLs.

 ## Types

 Recap supports the following types: